 Maybe that should be my entire self-summary.
 But...

+If you've been looking for a man of quality who will bring something rich to your life, maybe what you're looking for is someone you don't expect it to be.
 I'm smart and funny and kind, have wonderful friends and a great job, a satisfying life.
 I'm calm and easy to get along with.
 I have a tendency to surprise my partners, which is sweet and good and fun.
 I'm a good man.
-I like--really like--women.
-I respect them and value them and don't give them shit because they're women.
-Women, truly, are the best.
-I've heard men send women rude and unpleasant e-mails sometimes.
-What the hell is that about?
+I promise I am exactly who I say I am and represent myself to be.

 My experience in relationships has been rich.
 Good, bad wonderful, ridiculous.
 I wouldn't trade any of it.
 I feel fortunate for my experiences and the love I've shared.
 And I'm pretty sure nearly all of the women I've been involved with would feel the same about their time with me--though there are always exceptions.